-Ukraine sends reserves to stop Russian advance in east amid diplomatic push
+Russia seeks full Ukrainian withdrawal from Donetsk in east: Zelenskyy

 The Russian advance in eastern Ukraine comes as Europe hopes to rally Trump to Ukraine’s cause at an emergency virtual summit on Wednesday.

-Organised by the German Chancellor Friedrich Merz, the meetings are due to be attended by EU leaders, Trump and Ukrainian President Volodymyr Zelenskyy.
+Organised by the German Chancellor Friedrich Merz, the meetings are due to be attended by EU leaders, Trump and Zelenskyy.

 Trump had earlier disappointed his European allies by saying that Ukraine and Russia would have to accept land swaps if peace is to be achieved.